Six Steps to Financial Freedom

 Like Denzel tells his young prodigy in the Equalizer, Change Your World.

 Don't fall into the entitlement trap.
 You are not a victim.
 Take charge of your own life.
 Build your own life.
-Do you think anyone with wealth creating it by sitting on the couch and watching reruns of NCIS?
+Do you think anyone with wealth created it by sitting on the couch and watching reruns of NCIS?
 If you search for survey's you'll find successful and wealthy people don't watch that much television.
 They study, plan, work.
+And read.

 1. Set goals and have a planRead this recent article on 10 LIFE-CHANGING New Year's Habits